-The dataset has information on 315,771 people in 133,043 households.
-If there is a family living together in an apartment, say a mother and two kids, then each person has a row of data telling about him/her (age, gender, education, etc) but only the head of household (in this case, the mother) would have information about the household (how much is spent on rent, utilities, etc.).
+The dataset has information on 196,314 people in 85,730 households.
+If there is a family living together in an apartment, say a parent and two kids, then each person has a row of data telling about him/her (age, gender, education, etc) but only the head of household would have information about the household (how much is spent on rent, utilities, etc.).
+In this data, PERNUM gives the number of the person in the household; person #1 is the head of household (however they choose to answer).
 Depending on what analysis is to be made, the researcher might want to look at all the people or all of the households (or subsets of either).
-If you look at the "Data View" tab you can see the difference.
 (Note that the "head of household" is defined by the person interviewed so it could be the man or woman, if there are both.)